 I expect first-year graduate students to attend EVERY scheduled colloquium during the academic year.
-For the fall, colloquia will be held on Fridays at 2:30 PM.
+For the fall, colloquia will be held on Wednesdays at 2:30 PM.
 My hope is that by the end of your first summer here, each student will have identified a research group with whom to work.
-Keep in mind that in addition to physics faculty, graduate students have worked with faculty in chemistry, electrical engineering, chemical engineering, mathematics, and nuclear medicine.
+Keep in mind that in addition to the department faculty, graduate students have worked with faculty in chemistry, electrical engineering, chemical engineering, mathematics, and nuclear medicine.
 The Ph.D. degree is a research based and the sooner you get started in your research, the sooner you can complete your degree.
 Every faculty member welcomes inquiries concerning their research activities and I encourage you to speak with each professor individually about their research activities.
-Once you have found a graduate advisor, a situation might develop in which you and your graduate advisor have conflict.
-You are encouraged to discuss such issues with the Department Chair or the Graduate Advisor.

 In terms of courses, you are expected to attend every meeting of your graduate classes.
 The department provides a tuition waiver to cover the cost of your graduate tuition and an assistantship to help with living expenses while you are in graduate study.
-Physics graduate students must obtain permission from their PhD committee (or the chair if they do not yet have a PhD committee) to take courses outside of Physics and Astronomy courses unless they are on the list of "approved" outside courses (see the graduate advisor for the latest copy of this list).
-If you find you need special accommodations in your courses or exams, the WVU Office of Accessibility Services provides testing and consultation for students needing accommodation.
-Please contact this office at 304-293-6700.
+Physics graduate students must obtain permission from the Graduate Advising and Studies committee (or the chair if they do not yet have a Graduate Advising and Studies courses outside of Physics and Astronomy courses unless they are on the list of "approved" outside courses (see the graduate advisor for the latest copy of this list).